 “Scripture says ‘Believe and be Baptized’.
 Since babies cannot do that, and we in the LCMS have the parents speak on the child’s behalf…does this then not in a round about way ‘sort of cover’ for this sequence?
 I do believe babies are in need of Baptism (we are conceived in sin and born into a sinful world, and Christ does command us to be baptized).
 Why then do we in the Baptismal Service have the parents say, ‘I (baby name) do swear’, etc?
 This is something we asked another pastor a while back, but it comes up from time to time and I don’t know how to answer it.
 I also know that it is what is done to us not in any way what we do (gift of grace).”

-Such a great question, and one that I had wrestled with for a long time since I came from a “Believers baptism” (you have to be able to confess and articulate the faith before approaching baptism) background.
+Such a great question, and one that I had wrestled with for a long time since I came from a “Believers baptism” (or “creedo baptism” which says baptism is only valid if you can confess and articulate the faith before approaching baptism) background.

 Before we attack that question head-on, let’s start with a recap on baptism.
 We already know that we’re sinful from conception, as this individual stated in the question (Psalm 51:5).
 We know that baptism is a means of grace (1 Peter 3:21).
 In other words, it’s a way through which God relays his saving grace.
 God relays his saving grace through his word (Romans 10:17).
 Baptism brings us into the Christian church as members of the body of Christ and gives us the assurance of our salvation in something outside of us.
 So we don’t have assurance of our salvation because we’re so devoted that we chose to get baptized.
 We don’t have our assurance because we felt the warm and fuzzies during a worship service.
 We don’t have our assurance because God relays his grace through lightening bolts.
 No!
 We have assurance that God’s word is for us because of what CHRIST has done FOR us, which culminated in his death and resurrection.
 And in the waters of baptism our sins are washed away and we are covered in the perfection that Jesus won for us.
 In the same way in the bread and wine we taste and see that the Lord is good.
 In the words of the pastor announcing the absolution we hear the promise again and again that in repentance and faith – given by God (Ephesians 2:8) – we have assurance that that promise is true…that through Christ our sins are forgiven.